-Upon completion of this offering, based on the number of shares of common stock outstanding as of September 30, 2014, there will be 26,135,012 shares of our common stock outstanding assuming no exercise of the underwriters' option to purchase additional shares.
-Of these, 14,501,273 shares will be freely tradable immediately after this offering (except for shares purchased by affiliates) and the remaining 11,633,739 shares may be sold upon expiration of lock-up agreements 60 days after the date of this offering (subject in some cases to volume limitations).
+Upon completion of this offering, based on the number of shares of common stock outstanding as of September 30, 2014, there will be 25,204,512 shares of our common stock outstanding assuming no exercise of the underwriters' option to purchase additional shares.
+Of these, 2,497,500 shares are being sold in this offering and 11,073,273 will be freely tradable immediately after this offering (except for shares purchased by affiliates) and the remaining 11,633,739 shares may be sold upon expiration of lock-up agreements 60 days after the date of this offering (subject in some cases to volume limitations).
 A large portion of these shares are held by a small number of persons and investment funds.
 Moreover, after this offering, Atlas, TRV, Alta, Fidelity and certain of our other stockholders will have rights, subject to some conditions, to require us to file registration statements covering the shares of our common stock they currently hold, or to include these shares in registration statements that we may file for ourselves or other stockholders.
 See "Description of Capital Stock-Registration Rights" in this prospectus for more information regarding these registration rights.